slowernews/wisdom-tldr/chapters/3-3_action_time.md

 ## On past

 <!--
-- history books are on the history of power. a historia muda. é uma questao de interpretação do que realmente aconteceu
++ history books are on the history of power. a historia muda. é uma questao de interpretação do que realmente aconteceu
-- never be a prisoner of your past.
-It was just a lesson not a life sentence.
-No one is there anymore.
-- One day each of us burned a cd for the last time but we didn´t know it was the last time.
++ One day each of us burned a cd for the last time but we didn’t know it was the last time.
-- One million seconds ago was 11 days ago.
-One billion seconds ago was 31 years ago.
 -->

 > *"The past doesn’t help understanding the present.
 It’s the present that helps understanding the past."
 -- José Saramago [1922]*

 Life becomes easy when you recognize recurring patterns.

+Don’t be a prisoner of your past.
+It was just a lesson not a life sentence.
+No one is there anymore.

 > *"History is the version of past events that people have decided to agree on."
 -- Napoleon Bonaparte [1769]*